emmanuel-bv/iotedge-iva-nano/README.md

 ## Prerequisites

+- **Have an Azure account with an Azure Subscription**: Accounts will be provided during the lab.
+Please use them to go through this lab.

 - **Hardware**: You need a [NVIDIA Jetson Nano device](https://developer.nvidia.com/embedded/buy/jetson-nano-devkit) with a [5V-4A barrel jack power supply like this one](https://www.adafruit.com/product/1466), which requires a jumper cable (such as [these ones](https://www.amazon.com/120pcs-Multicolor-Jumper-Arduino-Raspberry/dp/B01BAXKDN4/ref=asc_df_B01BAXKDN4/?tag=hyprod-20&linkCode=df0&hvadid=198075247191&hvpos=1o1&hvnetw=g&hvrand=12715964868364075974&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9033288&hvtargid=pla-317965496827&psc=1)) on pins J48.
 See the [Power Guide section of the Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/dlc/jetson-nano-dev-kit-user-guide) for more details.
 Alternatively, a 5V-2.5A Micro-USB power supply will work without a jumper cable but may limit the performance of your Deepstream application.
 In all cases, please make sure to use the default `Max` power source mode (e.g. 10W).

 ![Jetson Nano](./assets/JetsonNano.png "NVIDIA Jetson Nano device used to run Deepstream with IoT Edge")